kbumsik/kbumsik.github.io/_posts/2018-04-15-using-ipad-as-a-2nd-monitor-on-linux.md

 ## Performace

 I use i5-4210M laptop as a VNC server and iPad Pro 2nd Gen as a client.
-Testing is done on a local are network, meaning that the VNC server and client are connected to the same home router using WiFi, and with VNC screen both at 1368x1024 and 2736x2048 with full colors.
+Testing is done on a local area network, meaning that the VNC server and client are connected to the same home router using WiFi, and with VNC screen both at 1368x1024 and 2736x2048 with full colors.

 Just like I do daily with a second screen, I tried using a web browser on the VNC screen.
 Although it did not work as smoothly as paid dual screen apps or Windows RDP, it worked pretty fine.
-It showed the browser window almost instantely and the screen update rate was not bad when I fast scrolled up and down the browser.
+It showed the browser window almost instantly and the screen update rate was not bad when I fast scrolled up and down the browser.
 The screen shutterEverything worked without a big issue.

-Note that the performace depends on routers.
+Note that the performance depends on routers.
 I also tried it on a public WiFi and it was almost useless.
 If this is the case, I would suggest using the offline solutions mentioned in QnA below.
-Actually the offline solutions usualy perform better than connecting via a home router.
+Actually the offline solutions usually perform better than connecting via a home router.

-In terms of resource usage, `x11vnc` uses very few RAM but constantely uses 2% to 5% while showing a still image.
-Its CPU usage spikes up to 50% while scrolling the browser so it obviously drains laptop battery.
+Regarding resource usage, `x11vnc` uses very few RAM but constantly uses 2% to 5% while showing a still image.
+Its CPU usage occasionally spikes up to 40% while scrolling the browser, so it obviously drains laptop battery.

-That's it, I hope someone finds it useful.
+That’s it.
+I hope someone finds it useful.

 ## QnA

 ### How I can use it offline?

-You may want to connect them directly through WiFi.
+You may want to connect them directly using WiFi hotspot.
 There are two ways:

 1. Create a WiFi hotspot on your laptop.
-You can do this simply using [`create_ap`][create-ap] package, e.g `sudo create_ap wlp0s0 wlp0s0 _Your_SSID_ _Your_Password_`.
+You can do this simply using [`create_ap`][create-ap] package, e.g. `sudo create_ap wlp0s0 wlp0s0 _Your_SSID_ _Your_Password_`.
 Note that not all hardware support this feature.
-2. Enable "Personal Hotspot" on your tablet and connect your laptop.
-WARNING: It will drain your mobile data, although I personally checked my iPad that it doesn't use mobile date for VNC connection.
+2. Enable “Personal Hotspot” on your tablet and connect your laptop.
+WARNING: It will drain your mobile data, although I personally checked my iPad that it doesn’t use mobile data for VNC connection.

-In either ways, use a proper local network IP managed by the laptop/iPad.
+In either way, use a proper local network IP managed by the laptop/iPad.

 [create-ap]: https://github.com/oblique/create_ap

 ### Wayland?

 This script heavily relies on an x11 utility, `XRandR`.
-Unfortunately, Wayland [dropped support for XRandR screen control.][xrandr_dropped] and there doesn't seem to be an `XRandR` command alternative for Wayland.
+Unfortunately, Wayland [dropped support for XRandR screen control.][xrandr_dropped] And there doesn't seem to be an `XRandR` command alternative for Wayland.
 It looks like [Wayland doesn't want user apps to change monitor resolution][wayland_monitor] (but...why?).
 So I don't know how to do the same thing using simple bash scripts for now.

 [xrandr_dropped]: https://fedoraproject.org/wiki/Wayland_features#XRandR_control_of_Wayland_outputs
 [wayland_monitor]: https://fedoraproject.org/wiki/How_to_debug_Wayland_problems#Games_and_other_apps_can.27t_change_monitor_resolution